Rene Requiestas: Acting career

 Maricel Soriano, who collaborated with Requiestas in the film Leon at Tigre (lit.
 'Lion and Tiger'), expressed that unlike other lead actors she worked with in comedies, he was usually quiet and by himself on the set.
 Requiestas once remarked that the films he does is largely for his mother, stating that "She is already old and [I] need to be sure that everything is for her.
 I don't want her to experience anymore hardships at her age."

-In 1992, Requiestas was elected a councilor of Taguig's 2nd (lone) district.
+After Requiestas' death in July 1993, critic Mario E. Bautista expressed regret that Requiestas was unable to star in a single good film in his career in spite of his comedic talents.

+Political career

+In 1991, Requiestas filed his candidacy for Councilor of Taguig's 2nd (lone) district under the Party ticket of Dr. Loida Labao of Laban ng Demokratikong Pilipino (LDP) for the 1992 elections and later won.
+He proclaimed on July 4, 1992 after almost 4 weeks of canvassing of the votes, he place 2 out of 46 other candidates and garnered 20,909 votes and he sworn as Councilor of Taguig on July 6, 1992 until his death on July 24, 1993.

 Personal life

 In 1989, Requiestas expressed his wish to attend college in order to set an example for his siblings.
 Later that year, Requiestas adopted a daughter and named her Darren Krisnee, taken from his and Kris Aquino's names.
-She was born on November 11, 1989 to Requiestas' distant relatives, but due to their difficulty in raising numerous children, Requiestas decided to adopt the child as his own.
+She was born on November 11, 1989, to Requiestas' distant relatives, but due to their difficulty in raising numerous children, Requiestas decided to adopt the child as his own.

 Death

-Requiestas died on July 24, 1993 at the age of 36 due to tuberculosis and complications brought about by alcohol abuse and smoking.

-He was buried in Manila Memorial Park in Parañaque.
+Requiestas died on July 24, 1993, at the age of 36 due to tuberculosis, liver and lung failure, and complications caused by alcohol abuse and smoking.
+He was initially buried in Manila Memorial Park – Sucat in Parañaque and later transferred to Cainta Public Cemetery in Cainta, Rizal.